 As well as inventing the first solid chocolate bar in 1847, Bristol chocolate company Fry’s created the first ever chocolate Easter Egg in 1873.
 No wonder Bristolians are so sweet.

 Well, it’s founder, Billy Butlins first-ever business was running a hoopla stand in Bristol.
 It was only later that he went on to create the holiday camp that Bristolians know and love.

 In May 1957, Nobel Prize-winning playwright Harold Pinter staged his first play, The Room, in a converted squash court at Bristol University.

 The Bristol Pound was first launched in 2012 and is available in both paper and digital forms.
 Many shops in Bristol accept the currency and the aim of the Bristol Pound is to support the independent business by encouraging people to spend locally.

-Temple Church in Temple Street has been nicknamed as the ‘Leaning Tower of Bristol’, thanks to the fact that it leans at 2.7 degrees, just 1 degree less than the famous Leaning Tower of Pisa.
+Temple Church in Temple Street is the ‘Leaning Tower of Bristol’, thanks to the fact that it leans at 2.7 degrees, just 1 degree less than the famous Leaning Tower of Pisa.

 Dating back to 1606, the Hatchet Pub is said to have a front door that, underneath the layers of black paint and tar, is made from human skin.

-Bristol has its fair share of haunted pubs, including the Highbury Vaults in Cotham which was used as a holding place for prisoners before they were hung at the Gallows at the top of St. Michael’s Hill.
+Bristol has its fair share of haunted pubs, including the Highbury Vaults in Cotham, which used to be a holding place for prisoners before they were hung at the Gallows at the top of St. Michael’s Hill.